-The People Behind Kepley BioSystems
+The Team Behind Kepley BioSystems

 Dr. Anthony Dellinger serves as President and Scientist.
 He has a biology background, including marine sciences.
 Dr. Dellinger’s expertise includes attractant molecular matter and chemistry, facilitating the invention and engineering of synthetic agents.
 He holds a BS in Forensic Molecular Biology with a Minor in Chemistry and a PhD in Nanoscience.
 He has authored or co-authored numerous peer-reviewed publications and has collaborated with Dr. Kepley for a decade in academia and industry.
 Dr. Dellinger’s PhD project was the stimulus for this technology, and he continues with these scientific refinements.
 He was recently named the inaugural Entrepreneur of the Year for 2015 at his alma mater, the University of North Carolina.
-He is one of three crustacean panelists selected for the 2015 International BioMarine© conference.

-Professor Kepley has a comprehensive biology research background and is recognized internationally for his work, much of which he has shared in 80 peer-reviewed publications.
+Professor Kepley has a comprehensive biology research background and is recognized internationally for his work, much of which he has shared in 90 peer-reviewed publications.
 In business, Dr. Kepley was the Group Leader of NanoBiology at Luna Innovations, where he increased revenue by $2 million during his three years as a full-time executive.
 His inventions have resulted in 11 issued patents for products in active commerce, notably, the first basophil-specific antibody (2D7) currently sold through several biotech companies.
 Dr. Kepley holds a tenured professorship at the Joint School of Nanoscience and Nanoengineering.
 He has a BS in Biology, a PhD from Medical College of Virginia, and an MBA from the College of William and Mary.